SESASR-Course/.github/profile/README.md

 __M.
 Sc. in Mechatronic Engineering (Ingegneria Meccatronica) - Torino__

-This advanced engineering master's course provides a comprehensive understanding of the fundamental concepts, methodologies, and technologies associated with sensors, embedded systems, and algorithms for service robotics.
-It aims to equip students with the necessary knowledge and skills to design, develop, and deploy intelligent robotic systems capable of performing a wide range of services in diverse environments.
+This advanced engineering master's course frames the fundamental concepts, methodologies, and technologies associated with sensors and algorithms for autonomous mobile robots.
+It aims at providing students with the necessary knowledge and skills to design, develop, and deploy intelligent robotic systems capable of performing a wide range of services in diverse environments.

 ## Resources
 - [Setup Guide - Ubuntu and ROS 2](https://sesasr-course.github.io/ros2_setup_guide/)